hisahi/lrg/README.md

 While the base program is fully functional on ANSI C, there are some extra features that are supported on modern POSIX versions.
-In addition, the program provides optimizations for POSIX environments.
+In addition, the program has optimizations that make it run faster on POSIX than on standard ANSI.

 # Usage